 - Florida: Staff of the Florida House Insurance & Banking Subcommittee conducted analysis on a bill, PCB IBS 17-01, and cited several editions of WCRI's CompScope Benchmarks studies.

-- Pennsylvania: During a legislative hearing, Rep. Ryan Mackenzie mentioned WCRI's research as a reason for his sponsoring House Bill 18, which would direct the state Department of Labor & Industry to select a nationally recognized, evidence-based formulary for the state workers' compensation system.
+- Pennsylvania: During a legislative hearing, Rep. Ryan Mackenzie said WCRI's research one of the reasons he sponsored House Bill 18, which would direct the state Department of Labor & Industry to select a nationally recognized, evidence-based formulary for the state workers' compensation system.

 - Alaska: WCRI staff briefed the director of the Alaska Div. of Workers' Comp. on our study, Designing Workers' Compensation Medical Fee Schedules, 2016.
-The director believes this will be a legislative session as Alaska continues to work toward lowering workers’ compensation medical costs.
+The director believes this will be an issue in the upcoming legislative session as Alaska continues to work toward lowering workers’ compensation medical costs while improving outcomes.

 - Kentucky: WCRI's research was used during the debate on House Bill 296, which, among other things, would seek to create medical treatment guidelines and a drug formulary.